 My ancestors are all from the UK, mostly from England, but also from Wales, Scotland, and the Isle of Man.
 My ancestral percentages and those for my parents are illustrated in these Ancestral Pie Charts (link goes to blog posting, which provides the source for these).

 I'm encouraging as many relatives as possible to have their DNA tested – we all need each other to help identify which DNA segments are from which branch of the family and it also helps us find new relatives and expand our family trees.
 Costs have come down significantly over the last few years – for example, it is only $99 for autosomal DNA testing (sometime less in Sales).
 See Invitation to DNA Testing – I've also provided information and various links on the Genetic Cousins menu about this relatively new branch of genealogy research, to make it as easy for you as possible.
-Do You Have the Right DNA? – if so, I may even be prepared to pay for your DNA testing!
+Do You Have the Right DNA? – if so, I may even be prepared to "sponsor" (i.e., pay for) your DNA testing!

 I really love finding a signature of one of my ancestors, although many of the more distant ones couldn't write, so they signed with an "X" and "his or her mark" and their name was written in by someone else.
-In the absence of having a photo or a drawing of the person, a signature is the next best thing and I crop signatures whenever I find them in documents.
+In the absence of having a photo or a drawing of the person, a signature is the next best thing (although maybe chromosome mapping of DNA has become even more important) and I crop signatures whenever I find them in documents.
 The signatures above and in the blog posting for the Boulton Family are from a few of my ancestors, the oldest of which is from my 5th great-grandfather, John Braithwaite (1745-1817), on the Marriage Bond he signed shortly before his 1768 marriage to Agnes Briggs (1746-1770) in Dalton-in-Furness, Lancashire.

 Updates to Website